M-theory/type IIA duality and K3 in the Gibbons-Hawking approximation: Review of K3 surfaces

 The relation between harmonic forms and metric deformations for a Calabi-Yau $n$-fold is reviewed in App.~\ref{app:MetDefHarm}.
 The K3 case $n=2$ is special in that $(1,1)$-forms generate both K\"ahler and complex structure deformations.
 As we have already noted, $H^2(\K3,\IR)$ has signature $(3,19)$ with respect to the inner product $(\a,\b) = \int \a\w *\b$\@.
 The hyperk\"ahler 2-forms $J^\a$,

 span the selfdual subspace $\CH^+$ of signature $(3,0)$.
 Their orthogonal complement in $H^2(\K3,\IR)$, of signature $(0,19)$ is the anti-selfdual subspace $\CH^-$ of primitive $(1,1)$-forms.\footnote{Recall that a cohomology class $[\o]$ is said to be \emph{primitive} when it is not of the form $[J]\w[\o']$ for some $\o'$.
-The class $[J]$ itself is nonprimitive, since it is of the form $[J]\w[1]$.)} We can think of the 58 metric deformations of a K3 surface in at least two ways:
+The class $[J]$ itself is nonprimitive, since it is of the form $[J]\w[1]$.)}